RDLLab/posggym/docs/environments/continuous/drone_team_capture.md

 -----------
 Each state consists of:

-1. tuple of the (x, y) position of all pursuers
+1. 2D array containing the state of each pursuer
-2. tuple of the (x, y) previous position of all pursuers
+2. 2D array containing the previous state of each pursuer
-3. tuple of the (x, y) position of the target
+3. 1D array containing the state of the target
-4. tuple of the (x, y) previous position of the target
+4. 1D array containing the previous state of the target
-5. The speed of the target relative to the pursuer (0.0 -> 2.0)
+5. The velocity of the target (between 0.5 and 2.0 time max velocity of pursuers)

-For the coordinate x=column, y=row, with the origin (0, 0) at the
-top-left square of the world.
+The state of each pursuer and the target are a 1D array containing their:

+- `(x, y)` coordinate
+- angle/yaw (in radians)
+- velocity in x and y directions
+- angular velocity (in radians)

 Action Space
 ------------